-Looking for an easy, no-stitch holiday decorating idea?
+Looking for an easy, no-stitch decorating idea?
 Why not make fabric fortune cookies?
-They're a great way to use up those precious scraps of hand-dyed or commercial fabrics you can't bear to throw out, and you can slip artful wishes for the New Year inside them.
+They're a great way to use up those precious fabric scraps you can't bear to throw out, and you can slip artful wishes for New Year's, graduation, etc. inside them.

 This past weekend, I made a handful to give out at an upcoming holiday dinner party I'm hosting, and found making them to be a fun, no-stitch decorating project that will personalize my dining room table.

 I was inspired to make these fabric fortunes by the ones Andrea Shedletsky created for International Quilt Festival/Quilt Scene.
 All you need are fabric scraps, fabric stiffener, basic supplies like shears and fusible, and your fortunes or good wishes.
 Cut, fuse, fold, and stiffen.

 You can tailor each wish or fortune to a specific person, using the "cookies" as place cards or scatter them on the table to make an interesting tablescape--and let the wishes fall where they may!
 They make great party favors.

 I made my fortune cookies using fabrics I had dyed and printed.
 You can always use scraps of unaltered commercial fabrics.
 But if you want to make your fabric fortune cookies unique and just used up your last dyed and printed scrap, consider these altering alternatives:

 Stamp.
 Simply take a piece of fabric and stamp over it randomly with a rubber stamp and ink (like StazOn®) or acrylic or fabric paint.
 Use a bold, chunky stamp rather than one that is finely cut, for best results.